Sweet Home (TV series)

 Sweet Home is a 2020 South Korean apocalyptic horror television series starring Song Kang, Lee Jin-wook, and Lee Si-young.
 It is based on the Naver webtoon of the same name by Kim Carnby and Hwang Young-chan, which recorded over 2.1 billion net views.

 The first season was released on Netflix on December 18, 2020.
 The second season was released on December 1, 2023.
 The third and final season was released on July 19, 2024.

 Synopsis

 Season 1

 After an unexpected tragedy kills his entire family and leaves him as the only survivor, Cha Hyun-su leaves his family home and relocates into the run down apartment complex known as Green Home.
 One night, horrific monsters begin appearing and ravage the city.
-Hyun-su and some of his fellow residents band together within the confines of the complex and must fight for their survival against the new, otherworldly threat, while others from the apartment turn into monsters based on the things they desire.
+Hyun-su and some of his fellow residents band together within the confines of the complex and must fight for their survival against the new, preternatural threat, while others from the apartment turn into monsters based on the things they desire.
 Hyun-su starts having monster symptoms and develops the ability to turn into a winged monster whenever he desires.